 The rest as they say is history and nearly thirty years later, veganism has never been as popular, vegan products galore in supermarkets and dining out is so much easier.
 And that is how my blog came about, in the old days dining out was probably the hardest part of being vegan and the offerings pretty dire.
 My mission is to improve vegan options and encourage restaurants, pubs and cafes to include more vegan dishes on their menus.

-My blog is purely to review dining out experiences, to show other vegans that we can and should expect decent, imaginative and delicious food and not be fobbed off with crap and to share my favourite recipes.
+My blog is purely to review dining out experiences, to show other vegans that we can and should expect decent, imaginative and delicious food and not be fobbed off with crap and to share my favourite recipes and products.

 The only regrets are not going vegan sooner and eating all those awful animal products in the first place and not making a note of the exact date I ate that boiled egg, so what better date to celebrate my vegan anniversary than World Vegan Day the 1st November.